The name “Massasauga” comes from the Chippewa language, meaning “Great River Mouth”.

 The Massasauga is often mistaken for the Fox Snakes, Hognose Snake, and Milk Snake.
 Markings that consist of black or brown splotches on these creatures are responsible for identification between the types of snakes being difficult.
-These rattlesnakes are not yet endangered but are facing habitat loss.
+These rattlesnakes face habitat loss and some states consider them endangered.
 Their location consists of prairie, marsh, and lake areas from northern Mexico, Texas, and Oklahoma to New York and southern Ontario.

 Massasauga Amazing facts

 - Often resides in other creatures’ burrows for shelter

 - Rarely rattles and prefers staying still to avoid detection

 - Males often fight to breed with a female